mrspecht/mrspecht/README.md

 ## About me

 Hi there!

-I’m Andre Specht, an experienced instructor and developer with over 10 years of helping adult learners build skills through practical, engaging training.
-I bring together a background in tech, instructional design, and a genuine love for making complex topics easier to understand.
-Over the years, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for the challenges of the tech industry.
+I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
+I bring together a background in coding, instructional design, and a genuine passion for making complex topics easier to understand.
+Over the years, I’ve worked with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for roles in software and digital innovation.

-Right now, I help people break into tech by teaching web development and programming in ways that are approachable and aligned with industry needs.
+Right now, I help people launch their careers in IT by teaching web development and programming in ways that are approachable and aligned with industry needs.
 I focus on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.

 Beyond teaching, I’ve built a variety of projects, from personal websites to